rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Use bin/rails for running tasks and tests

 Rails 5 adds the ability to run tasks and tests through `bin/rails` instead of rake.
-Generally these changes are in paralell with rake, but some were ported over altogether.
+Generally these changes are in parallel with rake, but some were ported over altogether.

 To use the new test runner simply type `bin/rails test`.